Anne-Catherine’s MAP journey between inseminations and IVF

 What were the results?

 At that time, the results showed infertility of rather masculine origin.
 We were therefore oriented towards artificial insemination.
-After a time of reflection, we finally had the opportunity to do three inseminations during the second and third year of "waiting", which unfortunately did not succeed.
+After a time of reflection, we finally had the opportunity to do three inseminations during the second and third year of « waiting », which unfortunately did not succeed.
 Between each attempt, we took breaks to rest and take a step back.

 How did you experience these first stages of MAP?

 During the fourth insemination, I underwent ovarian hyperstimulation.
 During the first 3 stimulations, I had always reacted quite strongly to the hormonal treatment.
 But for the 4th, we decided to change the treatment; I reacted strongly to it.
 Everything was stopped overnight because my body was producing too many follicles.
 It was a shock for me and another failure.
 We decided to take a break, let the summer go by and try again in the fall.
 But after the summer, I felt discouraged at the thought of trying treatment again.
 I started to feel bad physically and psychologically.
-I wanted to be pregnant so badly that I was feeling all the symptoms as if I were pregnant.
+I wanted to be pregnant so badly that I was feeling all the symptoms as if I was pregnant.
 My gynecologist directly referred me to Dr. Emery, a psychosomatic doctor at the CPMA in Lausanne who specializes in psychological support.
 She was of precious help in keeping me morally upright during this difficult journey.

 I first consulted alone, then with Yannick.
 Together, we made an assessment of our couple and our baby project.
 We realized how important it is to benefit from psychological support during our MAP process.
 It was so nice to be able to ask our questions calmly and to take the time to take stock of our progress.
 Finally, we came to the conclusion